-Ativan addiction is especially dangerous because accidental overdose can easily happen as it is viewed as a harmless drug.
-However, especially when combined with alcohol, Ativan overdoses take place at a far more frequent rate than many realize.
+While it may be seen as a “harmless” drug, Ativan addiction is quite dangerous as accidental overdose can happen easily.
+Especially when combined with alcohol, Ativan overdoses take place at a far more frequent rate than many realize.

 Stupefy, goofballs, heavenly blues, benzos

 Ativan is a prescription benzodiazepine medically used as an anti-anxiety medication to help those suffering from epilepsy and insomnia.
 It’s the brand name for lorazepam and also is sometimes prescribed to treat alcohol withdrawal symptoms.
 A potent drug, Ativan is especially dangerous to those who possess a prior history of abusing drugs and alcohol, or have a personality disorder.
 Consumption of Ativan is usually done orally or intravenously by an IV.
 After entering the body, Ativan effects start to occur after nearly two hours and it usually takes 10-20 hours for it to exit an individual’s system.

 Ativan restores balance to one’s brain involving chemicals that bring about anxiety.
 Consuming it in large doses leads to the drug attaching to special brain receptors and initially generating an intense high before an extended feeling of calmness.

 Effects of Ativan include:

 - Sense of calmness

 Among the signs of an Ativan overdose are slurred speech, confusion, low blood pressure, lack of body movement and control, weakness and slow breathing.
 Combining Ativan with other drugs such as cocaine, methadone, amphetamines or even alcohol can also lead to a coma and death.